Compassion and Nonviolence

 by Jayaram V

-There will be a time when you have to struggle to cultivate virtues, but a point will come in your life when most of the ideal behavior that you want to reflect in you becomes spontaneous and natural.
+There will be a time when you must struggle to cultivate virtues, but a point will come in your life when the behavior you aspire to embody becomes spontaneous and natural.
 If you are struggling to be good, kind, or gentle, know that you have not yet overcome your weaknesses.
-Each virtue must be a spontaneous expression of your personality and consciousness, in which there should be no struggle, no pretense, and no duplicity.
-You cannot practice virtues unvirtuously, pretentiously, or intermittently.
+Each virtue should be a spontaneous expression of your personality and consciousness, with no struggle, pretense, or duplicity.
+You cannot practice virtues unvirtuously—pretentiously, intermittently, or for show.
 This is the truth.

-All virtues are interconnected.
-You cannot practice them in isolation.
-For example, without right thinking, right knowledge, and right awareness, you can perform right actions or stay true to yourself.
-If you genuinely love, that love manifests in various aspects of your life.
-If you are truthful, it becomes variously reflected in your thinking and behavior.
-You may speak truth now and lie later, but that does not make you a genuinely truthful person.
+All virtues are interconnected; you cannot practice them in isolation.
+For example, without right thinking, right knowledge, and right awareness, you cannot consistently act rightly or remain true to yourself.
+If you genuinely love, that love will manifest across your life.
+If you are truthful, it will be reflected in both thought and behavior.
+You may speak the truth now and lie later, but that does not make you a genuinely truthful person.

 Some people do not feel compassion at all.
-Few months ago there was a report in the newspapers that a doctor from the US hunted a wild lion with arrows and killed it.
-Many people were outraged by the incident, but some felt that the life of the lion was not that important.
-Compassion is an expression of the humanity in you.
-It is a god like quality and the only hope for the survival of human species in an otherwise brutally competitive world.
-If you do not spontaneously feel compassion for the suffering of any, know that you have hardened your heart and made yourself vulnerable to negative emotions.
+A few months ago, a newspaper report described a doctor from the U.S. who hunted a wild lion with arrows and killed it.
+Many people were outraged, but some felt the lion’s life was not that important.
+Compassion is an expression of the humanity within you.
+It is a godlike quality and the only hope for the survival of the human species in an otherwise brutally competitive world.
+If you do not spontaneously feel compassion for anyone’s suffering, know that you have hardened your heart and made yourself vulnerable to negative emotions.

-In today's world, nonviolence is one of the most misused words.
-Nonviolence is the highest virtue, not a political slogan, or something that you practice only at the dinner table.
-We have a seasoned politician, who publicly advocates the use of drones and other military options to kill enemies, but at the same time declares himself a true admirer of Mahatma Gandhi and his policy of nonviolence.
+In today’s world, nonviolence is one of the most misused words.
+Nonviolence is the highest virtue—not a political slogan or something you practice only at the dinner table.
+We see seasoned politicians publicly advocating drones and other military options to kill enemies while also declaring themselves admirers of Mahatma Gandhi and his policy of nonviolence.
 That is playing with words to sound good or look good.

-The point is not that you should not use weapons and military options to deal with the problem of conflict and extreme violence, but to declare yourself a practitioner of nonviolence, when you are not.
-At least you must be truthful, and not pretend to be someone which you are not.
-In fact, you cannot be truthful without being honest, compassionate, contended and peaceful.
-All these qualities are interrelated.
-It is why in our scripture you are advised to practice virtues for the all-round transformation of your personality.
-You cannot practice them on piecemeal basis.
+The point is not that you should never use weapons or military options to address conflict and extreme violence; it is that you should not declare yourself a practitioner of nonviolence when you are not.
+At the very least, you must be truthful and not pretend to be someone you are not.
+In fact, you cannot be truthful without being honest, compassionate, contented, and peaceful.
+These qualities are interrelated.
+That is why scripture advises you to practice virtues for the all-round transformation of your personality, not on a piecemeal basis.
 If you want to practice nonviolence, you must also practice truthfulness, non-stealing, and non-covetousness.
-Only then you can accomplish true self-transformation
+Only then can you accomplish true self-transformation.

-People may practice nonviolence for various reasons, but they must be genuine and their motive must be a spontaneous outcome of their higher nature.
-Whether you eat vegetarian food or avoid aggressive behavior, it must arise from the tenderness of your heart, friendliness, compassion, love and spirituality.
-If you have the predominance of spiritual purity (sattva), you will be nonviolent without effort.
-You will be spontaneous in expressing your compassion, love, and friendliness towards all life forms.
-You will have the Buddha Nature firmly established in you.
+People may practice nonviolence for various reasons, but they must be genuine, and their motive should be a spontaneous outcome of their higher nature.
+Whether you eat a vegetarian diet or avoid aggressive behavior, it should arise from the tenderness of your heart—friendliness, compassion, love, and spirituality.
+If spiritual purity (sattva) predominates in you, you will be nonviolent without effort.
+You will naturally express compassion, love, and friendliness toward all life forms.
+You will have the Buddha Nature firmly established within you.

-This is the truth.
-From all-round virtue, love, compassion, honesty, integrity, truthfulness, friendliness, and nonviolence automatically flow.
-From perspective virtuous, right living, compassion is even more important than nonviolence.
+This is the truth: from all-around virtue, love, compassion, honesty, integrity, truthfulness, friendliness, and nonviolence naturally flow.
+From the perspective of right living, compassion is even more important than nonviolence.
 If you have compassion, you will naturally be friendly, gentle, peaceful, cheerful, and nonviolent.

 Translate the Page